-5.36.
-Ofgem may also ask the Network Licensee questions about a Project.
+5.37.
+The Authority may also ask the Network Licensee questions about a Project.
 The Network Licensee may submit written responses to these questions, or choose to answer them orally if the Authority offers to have a meeting.
 However, to the extent that an answer either clarifies or changes something contained within the Full Submission, this must be submitted in writing to Ofgem within two Working Days of the date of the meeting, or as otherwise agreed with Ofgem.
 This will then be deemed to be part of the Full Submission and the requirements as regards confidentiality will apply.

-5.37.
-The Network Licensee must highlight if any of its responses to either requests for clarification from Ofgem (or its consultants), or to questions from the Expert Panel, alter part of their Full Submission.
-The Network Licensees must state which sections of the Full Submission its responses alter.

 5.38.
+The Network Licensee must highlight if any of their responses to either requests for clarification from Ofgem (or its consultants), or to questions from the Expert Panel, alter part of their Full Submission.
+The Network Licensees must state which sections of the Full Submission their responses alter.

+5.39.
 In addition, following their final meeting with the Expert Panel, Network Licensees will have three Working Days to notify Ofgem whether they wish to make any changes to their submission in light of questions raised by the Expert Panel or points raised in the report prepared by Ofgem's consultants.
-From the time the Network Licensee has made this notification to Ofgem, it will have no more than ten Working Days to resubmit their Project.
-Any resubmission should not substantially change the underlying Problem, Method or Solution of the Project.
+Following this notification, Network Licensees will have ten Working Days to resubmit their Project.

+Any resubmission should not change the underlying Problem, Method or Solution of the Project.

-5.39.
-Network Licensees must resubmit their Full Submission via the secure online portal in a printable PDF format no more than 13 Working Days following their final meeting with the Expert Panel.
-The amendments or clarifications to the original Full Submission, resulting from requests for clarification, questions raised by the Expert Panel or points raised by Ofgem's consultants, must be clearly identified in an addendum.
-This revised copy will be published on Ofgem's website following the end of the Full Submission process.
+5.40.
+Network Licensees must resubmit their Full Submission via the secure online portal in a printable PDF format no more than thirteen Working Days following their final meeting with the Expert Panel.
+The amendments or clarifications from the original Full Submission, resulting in light of requests for clarification, questions raised by the Expert Panel or points raised by Ofgem's consultants, must be clearly identified in an addendum.
+This revised copy will be published in Ofgem's website following the end of the Full Submission process.